tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 [WRONG] Lower head of patient
 [WRONG] Take a full set of vitals

-# Question 2
-What is an acute infection of the lung caused by bacteria or viruses?

-[RIGHT] Pneumonia
-[WRONG] Pneumoconiosis
-[WRONG] Pneumonitis
-[WRONG] Pulmonary edema

-# Question 3
-Which of the following are the two most common pneumonia classifications

-[RIGHT] Community and Hospital acquired
-[WRONG] Naturally and Medically acquired
-[WRONG] Passively and Actively acquired

-# Question 4
-The type of pneumonia infections that are acquired 48 hours after being admitted to a hospital are known as what?

-[RIGHT] Nosocomial
-[WRONG] Community
-[WRONG] Immunocompromised
-[WRONG] Aspiration

-# Question 5
-All of the following are common signs and symptoms of pneumonia except?

-[WRONG] Fever, with chills and/or rigors,
-[WRONG] Productive cough with purulent sputum
-[RIGHT] Dyspnea at rest
-[WRONG] Pleuritic chest pain

-# Question 6
-Which of the following is consistent with a pneumonia diagnosis?

-[RIGHT] Infiltrates on chest x-ray
-[WRONG] Decreased platelets
-[WRONG] Elevated red blood cell count
-[WRONG] Hypertension

-# Question 7
-Which labs findings would be consistent with a pneumonia diagnosis?
-Select all that apply:

-[RIGHT] Elevated ESR
-[WRONG] PaO2 of 70 mmHg
-[RIGHT] Leukocytosis
-[WRONG] BUN = 2.5 mg/dL

-# Question 8
-What diagnostic tests are likely with pneumonia?
-Select all that apply:

-[RIGHT] Blood culture
-[WRONG] D-Dimer
-[WRONG] V/Q scan
-[RIGHT] Sputum stain

-# Question 9
-While CAP would typically be seen before this time, HAP does not become likely until _____ hours after admission.

-[RIGHT] 48
-[WRONG] 24
-[WRONG] 72
-[WRONG] 36

 # Question 10
 Which of the following is not considered as pneumonia in the immunocompromised host?